 Throw out everything you associate with the phrase “comeback” in English (an artist who makes a triumphant return after a decline).
 In Korea, “comeback” means that an artist is “coming out” with new music – regardless of how long it has been since their last album or how well the previous album did.

 Your favorite member in a group.

 Taken from OTP (One True Pair = the perfect couple).
 Used to refer to SHINee as all 5 members – usually for comparison purposes when talking about solo or unit (more than 1 member, less than all 5) activities.

 What are “repackages”?
-It’s what Korean labels do to steal your money – I mean… – When an album is repackaged a few months after release to include more songs than the original release.
+It’s what Korean labels do to steal your money – I mean… – It’s when an album is repackaged a few months after release to include more songs than the original release.
 This also includes a new title song and an additional promotional period.
 (See the “repackage” drop down menu on Wikipedia album pages for song details)